 Performance Shares.
-In 2019, the Compensation Committee continued its use of performance shares as an additional vehicle for longterm incentive compensation.
+In 2019, the Compensation Committee continued its use of performance shares as an additional vehicle for long-term incentive compensation.
 Recipients of performance shares do not receive a benefit from the award unless the Company achieves the applicable performance goals associated with the award.
 The actual value of the shares that are earned, if any, will depend on our stock price at the time the performance shares vest.
 The Compensation Committee believes that participation in the Company's long-term incentive compensation program accomplishes the objective of linking each named executive officer's opportunity for financial gain to Company performance and increases in shareholder value, as reflected by the market price of the Company's common stock.

 Performance share awards are full value awards that consist of restricted shares of the Company's common stock that are subject to both time-based and performance-based vesting conditions.
 The awards vest ratably over four years in four separate vesting tranches, generally subject to continued employment, and each vesting tranche is subject to a one-year performance-based vesting condition that is established annually by the Compensation Committee.
 Outstanding, unvested performance shares are also eligible to receive dividends.
 Dividends accrue on such unvested performance shares and are delivered if and when the performance shares to which they relate vest.
-For performance shares granted in 2019 (as well as prior years), the measurement of performance established by the Compensation Committee was segment income as defined by the Company under ASC 280, with certain adjustments (resulting in the same "adjusted total segment income" used by the Company for annual performance incentives, as described above).
-Adjusted total segment income was used as the performance measure for performance shares because it is the primary measure used by management to internally evaluate operating performance, to determine future performance targets and for long-range planning for the Company and the Compensation Committee believes it is a consistently reliable barometer for the overall success of the Company.
+For performance shares granted in 2019 (as well as prior years), the measurement of performance established by the Compensation Committee was segment income as defined by the Company under ASC 280, with certain adjustments (resulting in the same "adjusted total segment income" used by the Company for annual performance shares because it is the primary measure used by management to internally evaluate operating performance, to determine future performance targets and for long-range planning for the Company and the Compensation Committee believes it is a consistently reliable barometer for the overall success of the Company.